 Many cell phones in Africa can send and receive small amounts of money.
 More recently money can be moved between certain cell providers.

 (If the following is not true, it should be.)
 One story I heard is that one cell system operator didn’t have a good distribution system so he changed the software to allow any cell phone user, using his phone, to transfer some of his minutes (prepaid talk time) to any other phone from the same operator.
-With this simple change one person from a remote village could buy some cell phones and return to the village with those phones and sell them to villagers along with minutes.
+With this simple change one person, in town from a remote village, could buy some cell phones and return to the village with those phones and sell them to villagers along with minutes.
 This required no further technical changes or central policy for minutes to become money as minutes had thereby acquired all the necessary attributes of money.

-Presumably the ultimate record of who has how many minutes is kept in the cell system control computers—tampering with a phone may steal but not counterfeit money (Unlike Mondex).
+The ultimate record of who has how many minutes is kept in the cell system control computers—tampering with a phone may steal but not counterfeit money (Unlike Mondex).
 The phone is like a wallet regarding security; only the current content plus the value of the physical wallet/phone is at risk to physical theft.

 Cloned phones offer an attacker access to accounts of other phones but a PIN and simple air link encryption suffice for this threat.
 A phone might have two tiers of money, the larger protected by a PIN, making small transfers quicker and less tedious.

 Unless a PIN is required to transfer money, physical custody of the phone provides access to the money so physical tampering is unnecessary to steal the money.
 A PIN and simple air link encryption should protect larger amounts of money.

 This is a significant step towards the Digital Silk Road.

 Cell systems that advertise monetary use of cell phones (see links below) denominate values in local currency.
 I suppose then that the cellular account has two balances, minutes and local currency units.